-And when excess water runs through your soil some minerals and fertilizers are also lost.
-This process will over time help balance and correct high levels of fertilizers in a completely natural way.
+And when excess water runs through your soil, some minerals and fertilizers are also lost.
+This process will help balance and correct high levels of fertilizers in a completely natural way.

 Bonus: Cover crops convert organic matter to goodness

 Cover crops are simply put crops that are planted to cover your garden beds rather than to be harvested.
-The benefits of cover crops include protecting against soil erosion, weeds, pests, and diseases as well as improving your soil as they decompose.
+The benefits of cover crops include protecting against soil erosion, weeds, pests, and diseases and improving your soil as they decompose.

 Cover crops can be planted between rows of other plants or for example on raised beds put to rest over winter.

 How to test the structure of your garden soil

 Soil is the foundation for any garden.
 It’s important to have a good understanding of how your soil is structured so you can know what it needs and how to properly fertilize or amend it.